 ‘Abdu’l-Bahá made his position on gender equality unequivocal.
 “Some believe that man is the greater and preferable member of the body politic,” he told the women, “that he is created with certain superior virtues, and that woman, however great may be her attainment, can never reach man’s level, because she is not endowed with equal faculties.”
 He refuted this position, noting instead that in the eyes of growing majority, and surely in the eyes of God, “perfect equality already exists.”

 ‘Abdu’l-Bahá turned to the role of mothers in the development of society.
 “The great educator of man is woman,” he argued, “for it is the mother who is the first teacher.”
-No doubt, many of the women present that evening were mothers.
 “In the world of humanity the most productive and useful member, after all, is woman,” he said to reinforce his point, “for it is woman who educates man, not the reverse.
 She rears the children; she cares for the home upon which the body politic is founded; she gives birth to mighty leaders.”

 It is, therefore, men’s duty to be “grateful” to womankind, ‘Abdu’l-Bahá argued.
 It would be impossible for men to progress without women, he pointed out, yet “when woman demands her rights she is refused. . . .”